0-Blu/StikAppStorage/README.md

-# **StikAppStorage**
+# **StikAppStorage (WIP)**

-StikAppStorage is a simplified and lightweight SwiftUI property wrapper that makes working with persistent storage (`UserDefaults`) easier and more readable.
+StikAppStorage is a work in progress simplified and lightweight SwiftUI property wrapper that makes working with persistent storage (`UserDefaults`) easier and more readable.
 It provides a clean, SwiftUI-compatible solution for storing and retrieving values seamlessly.

 ---